STATUS OF SOIL SURVEYS IN ALABAMA

 All sixty-seven Alabama soil surveys are SSURGO certified, meeting all standards and specifications described in the NRCS National Soil Survey Handbook.
-These are available in digital format and can be found on the NRCS Soil Data Mart website.
+These are available in digital format and can be found on the NRCS Web Soil Survey website.

 Alabama cooperators: The Alabama Legislature continues to share the cost of the soil survey program by providing funds through the Alabama Soil and Water Conservation Committee.
 In a few counties, local units of government and private industry share the costs.